The Texas

 Red right arrow signal

-There is some confusion as to whether a red right arrow signal prohibits a right turn on red.
+There is some legitimate confusion as to whether a red right arrow signal prohibits a right turn on red.
 Section 4D.04 of the Texas Manual on Uniform Traffic Control Devices (TMUTCD) states, "Vehicular traffic facing a steady RED ARROW signal indication ... shall stop ... and shall remain stopped."
 So this indicates that the intent of the red arrow is to prohibit turning right on red.

 However, state law (§544.007 above) does not differentiate between a circular red and a red arrow — it simply states that a driver facing a "steady red signal" must stop and yield, then can turn right.
 A steady red arrow qualifies as a "steady red signal" in this case, so per the statute, a right turn on red is allowed at such a signal.

-With this disparity between the two, the statute would trump the TMUTCD, meaning a right-on-red is permitted when there is a red right arrow (unless, of course, a sign is posted otherwise prohibiting it.)
+With this disparity between the two, the statute should trump the TMUTCD, meaning a right-on-red is permitted when there is a red right arrow (unless, of course, a sign is posted otherwise prohibiting it.)
 Note, however, that the law in many other states does indeed prohibit a right turn on red when there is a red arrow.

 Waiting in intersections